Registration Has Closed for Our Conference!

-Our 9th Orthopaedics Symposium will take place at Embassy Suites Hotel and Conference Center in Loveland, CO.
+Our 9th Orthopaedics Symposium takes place Sat., April 29, 2017, at Embassy Suites Hotel and Conference Center in Loveland, CO.

 The conference will provide up to 5 hours of education with CME and general credits, on various aspects of orthopaedic diagnosis and treatment.

 It is designed for primary care physicians and mid-levels, ER physicians and mid-levels, therapists (PT-OT), athletic trainers, registered nurses, chiropractors, and radiologic technologists.

 Within primary care, the conference is designed for family practice, internal medicine, pediatric, urgent care, and occupational medicine professionals.

 Family physicians please note: AAFP has granted credit for the Symposium.
 Details below.